-Prerequisites: ECON 101, MATH 120, or MATH 121, or MATH 118, and MATH 119, or by permission.
+Prerequisites: ECON 101, and MATH 121 (or MATH 118 and MATH 119), or by permission.

 351 Macroeconomic Theory.

 The use of theoretical tools to explain the level and changes in aggregate income, employment, and price level; classical, Keynesian, and new classical approaches; application of theory to problems of national economic policy.